 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term patients which are administered antianxiety medication.
-These drugs are given to residents suffering from anxiety and depression.
+This indicates the percentage of patients who were prescribed antianxiety drugs.
+These medications are typically given to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Cedars of Lebanon Care Center, 63.35% of Patients